 RECOGNISING OUR RICH HISTORY AND CLOSE AFFILIATION WITH THE ARMED FORCES.

-We will re-sign the Armed Forces Covenant in 2021, with updated pledges to reinforce our commitment to supporting the Armed Forces Community, including those who serve and have served, and their families.
+In March 2021, we re-signed the Armed Forces Covenant, with updated pledges to reinforce Jaguar Land Rover’s commitment to supporting the Armed Forces Community.

 Vocational Support to the Armed Forces Community

 Our ultimate ambition is to be the employer of choice for those leaving the military and we are working hard to realise this goal.

 Since 2014, over 1,000 veterans have been employed by Jaguar Land Rover, globally.

 As well as welcoming direct employment applications from members of the Armed Forces, we have also created innovative placements and training, designed to provide insight and support for careers beyond the military.